Polytoria/Docs/docs/objects/scripting/NetworkEvent.md

 # NetworkEvent

-:polytoria-NetworkEvent: NetworkEvents are events that can be called to communicate between server and client. {{ classLink("NetMessage") }} are the class used for sharing data between server and client when sending NetworkEvents.
+:polytoria-NetworkEvent: NetworkEvents are events that can be called to communicate between server and client. {{ classLink("NetMessage") }}s are the class used for sharing data between server and client when sending NetworkEvents.

 {{ inherits("Instance") }}